brianrice2/ds-project-template/README.md

 conda activate myenv
 ```

-If you install any new dependencies, simply run `make conda-update` again to update the environment specs.
+If you install any new dependencies, either manually edit the `environment.yml` spec or run `make conda-export` to save all aspects of the current environment.
 Happy coding!

 ### Install your package